DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/05-deployment/06-docker.md

 docker build -t churn-prediction .
 ```

-- We use the `-t` flag for specifying the tag name "churn-prediction"

 To run it,  execute the command below:

 ```bash
 docker run -it -p 9696:9696 churn-prediction:latest
 ```

-Here we use
+Flag explanations:

+- `-t`: is used for specifying the tag name "churn-prediction".
+- `-it`: in order for Docker to allow us access to the terminal.
-- `-it` in order to the Docker run from terminal and shows the result
+- `--rm`: allows us to remove the image from the system after we're done.
-- `-p` to map the 9696 port of the Docker to 9696 port of our machine. (first 9696 is the port number of our machine and the last one is Docker container port.)
+- `-p`: to map the 9696 port of the Docker to 9696 port of our machine. (first 9696 is the port number of our machine and the last one is Docker container port.)
+- `--entrypoint=bash`: After running Docker, we will now be able to communicate with the container using bash (as you would normally do with the Terminal).
+Default is `python`.

 At last you've deployed your prediction app inside a Docker continer.
 Congratulations 🥳